-We are once again holding Art Competitions for each Section, just as we did this time last year.
-For Anchors we have the Easter Colouring Competition, and for Juniors, Company and Seniors we have Art, Writing and Photography competitions.
-Information can be downloaded below, Anchors and Juniors were circulated previously with the February activity sheets with entries due by 31st March.
-Company Section and Seniors entries are due back by 23rd April.
+We held Art Competitions for each Section, just as we did this time last year.
+For Anchors we had the Easter Colouring Competition, and for Juniors, Company and Seniors we had Art, Writing and Photography competitions.
+Anchors and Juniors were due by 31st March.
+Company Section and Seniors entries were due by 23rd April.

 Following on from face to face BB activities and events being suspended and the recent schools closures, it has been great to see how leaders and Companies are coming up with different ways of ensuring BB carries at the moment.
 We are incredibly proud of the determined response from leaders to the challenges that we are all facing.
 We all want the BB to continue for every child and young person in the Brigade in the weeks and months ahead.

 We are excited to launch #BBatHOME - a new programme concept to enable us to continue to engage our members with opportunities to learn, grow and discover through a balanced programme of activities in their own homes.
 We hope this new programme supports leaders as they continue to engage with children and young people!

 For more information about #BBatHOME please visit boys-brigade.org.uk/bbathome

 Our Junior Section Sports event took place at the Emirates Arena on Thursday 16th January.
 We had nearly 200 Boys along from 23 Sections our biggest turn out at the Emirates to date.
 The image here shows all the medal winners, we don't have a cup for best Section which is just as well as it would have been a tie between 86th and 135th Glasgow Companies.

 NCOs Drill Competition